 October - February

-The Eugene, Cascades & Coast has many state parks and national forest lands where you can forage for mushrooms.
-Please check the requirements for different areas (below).
+Start your search at state parks and on national forest lands.
+Different areas have different regulations including permits, procedures, seasons, limits and more, so find out what is allowed first.
 Do not pick in campgrounds with posted restrictions, national parks, national wilderness areas, botanical, research and scenic areas or designated non-harvest areas including H.J.
 Andrews Experimental Forest.

 Bureau of Land Management